matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 4. Stringify the JSON object and encrypt it using AES-CTR-256 using the AES key generated above.
 This encrypted data, encoded using base64, becomes the `ciphertext` property.
-5. Pass the raw encrypted data (prior to base64 encoding) through HMAC-SHA-256 using the MAC generated above.
+5. Pass the raw encrypted data (prior to base64 encoding) through HMAC-SHA-256 using the MAC key generated above.
 The resulting MAC is base64-encoded and becomes the `mac` property.

 ### `auth_data`